BennyZhang-Canviz/BasicSSO/Ruby/README.md

     end
     ```

 24. Open **app/views/layouts/application.html.erb** file, delete all code and  add the following code into it.
+    ```html
         <!DOCTYPE html>
         <html>
           <head>